rubenandrebarreiro/rubenandrebarreiro/README.md

 I'm a hard-working and passionate Computer Science and Engineering’s student with huge dreams! 💻 🖱️

 I did an Integrated Master (BSc. + MSc.
 Bologna Degrees) on Computer Science and Engineering at NOVA School of Science and Technology of NOVA University of Lisbon (FCT NOVA).
-Now, I'm currenly doing a PhD. on Information Security at Instituto Superior Técnico of University of Lisbon (IST-UL). 👨‍🎓 🎓
+Now, I'm currenly doing a PhD. on Information Security at Instituto Superior Técnico of University of Lisbon (IST - UL). 👨‍🎓 🎓

 Additionally, I'm also working as a Security Officer at SIBS (Sociedade Inter-Bancária de Serviços): Partner in Payments! 💼 🐱‍💻